mongodb/mongo-ruby-driver/README.md

 For extensive examples, see the [MongoDB Ruby Tutorial](https://github.com/mongodb/mongo-ruby-driver/wiki/Tutorial).

-Bundled with the driver are many examples, located in the "docs/examples" subdirectory.
-Samples include using the driver and using the GridFS class GridStore.
-MongoDB must be running for these examples to work, of course.

-Here's how to start MongoDB and run the "simple.rb" example:

-      $ cd path/to/mongo
-      $ ./mongod run
-      ... then in another window ...
-      $ cd path/to/mongo-ruby-driver
-      $ ruby docs/examples/simple.rb

-See also the test code, especially test/test_db_api.rb.

 # GridFS

 The Ruby driver include two abstractions for storing large files: Grid and GridFileSystem.

 The Grid class is a Ruby implementation of MongoDB's GridFS file storage specification.
 GridFileSystem is essentially the same, but provides a more filesystem-like API and assumes that filenames are unique.

 An instance of both classes represents an individual file store.
-See the API reference for details, and see examples/gridfs.rb for code that uses many of the Grid features (metadata, content type, seek, tell, etc).
+See the API reference for details.

 Examples: